 Legal Aid is available for mediation and this should be considered when the application is submitted to the Legal Aid Office.

-- The name and address of the person you wish to be mediator, however please note that both parties must agree to that person being the mediator
+- The name and address of the person you wish to be mediator, both parties must agree to that person being the mediator

 - The date on which the mediation will take place